Bonitasoft-Community/assign-task-example/README.md

 ![bonita version](https://img.shields.io/badge/bonita-7.10.5-red)

-This repository contains an Bonita project example that hightlight how to implement task assignment in a workflow.
+This repository contains an Bonita project example that highlight how to implement task assignment in a workflow.

 ## Build